MaxWdeMon/MacOSTestWebApp/README.md

 Nothing needs to be installed on MacOS.
 We rely on
+- SQLite3
 - Python 2.7
-- SQLite3
 - CGIHTTPServer

 All provided out of the box on any MacOS platform.

-# Other technologies used
+# Technologies used

 - HTML
+  - _Maybe CSS later_
 - Javascript
   - Fetch API
-- _Maybe CSS later_
+- Python CGI library
+- SQL queries to a SQLite3 database

 # Getting started

 In the cgi-bin folder update the first line of each file with the right path to Python 2.
-Use "which python" command in the terminal.
+Use `which python` command in the terminal.
 _I will upload a Python 3 version later._

 # Warning